pingel-org/axle/README.md

 artificial intelligence, (interactive) data visualization, and Category Theory.
 Implemented in Scala.

+This project is both an attempt use modern tools to aid the author's own understanding, as well as an attempt to build tools for other students of these subjects.

 Status
 ------

-This project is both an attempt use modern tools to aid the authors own understanding, as well as an attempt to build tools for other students of these subjects.
+Pre-alpha.
 It should be considered pre-alpha, and will likely remain in that state throughout 2012 and probably well beyond that.
 Much of the code is undergoing rapid transformation (being rewritten from java, perl, and python).
 This status will be updated as the code matures.
+No public jars are maintained.

 License
 -------